Generating Multivariate Load States Using a Conditional Variational Autoencoder: Conclusions and future work

 In this paper, we have investigated the performance of CVAE- and VAE-based models to generate multivariate load states.
 Our inclusion of (1) sample noise in the generator and (2) co-optimised output noise parameters results in generated samples that show better marginal distributions and dependencies, when compared with common CVAE implementations (fixed noise parameter, noise omitted from the generator).
 A loss weighting factor $\beta$ (hyperparameter) can be used to tune the performance of the model.
 Performance was tested using three statistical tests and in a Monte Carlo generation adequacy study.
 The (C)VAE based models significantly outperformed Gaussian copula and cGAN models on at least one of these tests and were competitive on all others.

 With access to contextual information, the CVAE model slightly outperformed the VAE model.
-Moreover, such information can be used for targeted analysis, e.g. a Monte Carlo importance sampling scheme.
-Approaches like this will be investigated in future work.
+Moreover, such information can be used for targeted analysis, e.g. as part of a Monte Carlo importance sampling scheme that selects specific hours of the day.

+In future work, we will further investigate the universality of our proposed load generation scheme by applying it to lower load aggregation levels, such as household-level data.
+At this level, the privacy-preserving nature of synthetic data becomes very beneficial and should be carefully tested in addition to the distributional aspects.